Skip to content

 Pick-em and one-point-spread moneylines on the dog

 Under the old format, a pick-em ML was roughly 50/50 with a slight edge to the home team.
-Under the new format, the road dog in a pick-em spot gains 1-2 cents of value because OT is now closer to a coin flip and reduces the residual home-team advantage in the OT scenario.
-Books that price these spots at -105/-115 should probably price them at -103/-117.
+Under the new format, the road dog in a pick-em spot gains a small amount of value because OT is now closer to a coin flip and reduces the residual home-team advantage in the OT scenario.
+A book that still prices these spots at the old pick-em vig should shade the dog a hair stronger and the favorite a hair weaker.
 The misprice is small per bet but adds up over a season of close-game wagers.

 Alternate totals at the high end

 Alt total markets at +10 or more over the closing benefit from the OT scoring uplift.
-If the median total is 47 and the OT uplift adds 0.08 points to the expected total, the alt total at 57 has a slightly higher hit probability than the books are currently pricing.
-The effect is small for the closing-line market but more pronounced for alts because those are priced off model-implied tail probabilities that have not yet been re-fit to the new OT distribution.
+As an illustration: if a game's main total sits around 47, an alt total roughly 10 points higher has a slightly better hit probability than the books are currently pricing, because the new OT distribution shifts a little more mass into the high tail.
+The effect is small for the closing-line market but more pronounced for alts, which are priced off model-implied tail probabilities that have not yet been re-fit to the new OT distribution.

 OT props and tie props

-The "game goes to overtime" prop is unchanged in expected frequency (still ~6.4% of games).
+The "game goes to overtime" prop is unchanged in expected frequency.
 The "game ends in tie" prop is now meaningfully more likely under the new format because both teams get a possession before sudden-death.
-Tie frequency goes from ~0.2% historically to an estimated ~0.6% under the new rules.
-Books that have not yet adjusted their tie prop pricing from +5000 to closer to +1500 are leaving real value on the board, though the prop is rarely offered and the volume is limited.
+Ties have always been rare, but the new rules should push that frequency up by a modeled amount — still small in absolute terms.
+Books that have not yet shortened their tie-prop pricing off its old longshot number are leaving real value on the board, though the prop is rarely offered and the volume is limited.

 Backtesting the rule change in /workshop